wsolow/Richards_Equation_RLEnv/README.md

-# Project Title
+# RL Richards Equation Environment

 This package provides the Richards Equation in a RL compatible environment

 # Use this package
+Clone the repository:

-git clone git@github.com:wsolow/Richards_Equation_RLEnv.git
+`git clone git@github.com:wsolow/Richards_Equation_RLEnv.git`

 Create conda virtual environment